inrupt/etl-tutorial/docs/Worksheet/Worksheet-Quick.md

 ## PHASE 1 - Basic code installation, and running tests.

-Ensure you're on Node.js version 14 (should be fine on v16 too, but we've tested on v14):
+Ensure you're on a Node.js version > 14.18 (should be fine on v16 too, but we've tested on v14):

 ```
 $ node --version